cold-coder/easyVote/README.md

 ###Notice:
 1. No DB connected, result were in menory, will lost data when server shutdown.
-2. One Ip only can vote once.
+2. One IP only can vote once.
 3. Do not use IE.